Mahee1169/CV-Portfolio/README.md

 ## 🎯 Career Objective
-I would like to build my career in a well-known organization by using my creativity, efficiency, and hard work.
-I aim to contribute to organizational goals while continuously improving myself and embracing challenges and competition.
+Dedicated software developer and researcher with a strong foundation in complex data analysis, machine learning algorithms, and modern application frameworks.
+I am eager to apply my technical problem-solving skills to real-world challenges, contributing to innovative projects while continuously expanding my expertise in the tech industry.
 ---

 ## 🎓 Educational Qualifications